tytydraco/yessleep/out/My_Dad_Tried_Warning_Me_About_the_Effects_of_the_Freezing_Weather_I_Wished_I_Listened.md

 I handed her a quilt as she sat on the couch.
 I tried to figure out where she was going but her answers were vague and non-committal.
 She barely said anything at all.
 From what I could gather, she didn’t have a phone or car and was headed “home” but didn’t seem to know where home was.
 “Is there someone you can call?”, I asked.
 She nodded.
 I unlocked my phone and handed it to her.
 She slowly typed in a number then waited.
 The then closed the phone and handed it to me.
 “No service”, she said.
 I nodded.
 Last I had checked I was still able to use my phone and data but maybe now it was out due to the weather.
 I heard  Arlo’s low growl from the bedroom.
 I tried to call him over to calm him but he wouldn’t budge.
 “What’s your name?”, I asked.
-“Blayne…Blayne Quinn”, she responded.
+She provided it.